sergei-mironov/nixtvm/doc/TVMlimitations.md

-This document lists known limitations of TVM/NNVM
+This document describes TVM/NNVM issues, that were not reported to upstream yet.

  * https://discuss.tvm.ai/t/use-tvm-for-shufflenet-onnx-model/427
    For now conv2d in TVM does not support multiple groups